 Many older people experience bone loss around their teeth due to oral health issues like diseases, infections, or mouth trauma.
-Luckily for people who live in the greater Orlando area, Dr. Miranda is experienced using surgical procedures such as bone grafting to restore your facial appearance and smile.
+Dr. Miranda is experienced using surgical procedures such as bone grafting to restore your facial appearance and smile.
 Bone grafting is an important part of restoring your natural jaw ridge and facial contours where bone loss has been suffered.

 Patients who have missing teeth that have led to jawbone atrophy